 Evidence-based literature unequivocally demonstrates the efficacy of long-term individual and group psychoanalytic psychotherapies in treating a broad range of psychological conditions, particularly the more severe forms of mental dysfunction.
 (Bradshaw et al, 2009; Kachele et al, 2000; Solms, 2018; Lorentzen et al. 2015) Meta-analyses demonstrate a mean effect size for psychoanalytic psychotherapies in excess of 0.8 (compared, for example, with a mean effect size of 0.31 for antidepressant medications approved by the US FDA between 1987 and 2004).
 (Shedler, 2010)The evidence strongly suggests that psychoanalytic models are much more appropriate to this client population than the shorter-term models which do not provide for the establishment of a patient-therapist relationship and time frame appropriate to the nature of the work.
 There is also research support for the application of short-term psychoanalytic therapies in certain circumstances.
 (Abbass et al, 2014) The depth of therapeutic work engaged in by psychoanalytic practitioners provides one of the most effective means of helping those presenting with the most entrenched and crippling mental health difficulties.

-For example, a recent report of a British study of people with “treatment resistant” depression (defined by failure of two prior attempts at treatment using brief approaches) showed that, at two-year follow-up, 30% of participants who attended 18 months of weekly psychoanalytic psychotherapy showed sustained improvement, compared to only 4.4% of the “treatment as usual” control group.
-(Fonagy, Rost, Carlyle, McPherson, Thomas, Fearon, Goldberg & Taylor, 2015; Rost, Luyten, Fearon, & Fonagy, 2019) Interestingly, while both groups showed similar improvement at the end of treatment, the gains of the “treatment as usual” group declined steadily over the follow-up period, while the psychoanalytic treatment group sustained their gains.
+For example the British Tavistock Adult Depression Study of people with “treatment resistant” depression (defined by failure of two prior attempts at treatment using brief approaches) showed that 44% of the patients who received 18 months of weekly psychoanalytic psychotherapy no longer had major depressive disorder, while for those receiving the NHS treatments currently provided the figure was only 10%.
+At two-year follow-up, 30% of participants who attended weekly psychoanalytic psychotherapy showed sustained improvement, compared to only 4.4% of the “treatment as usual” control group.
+(Fonagy, Rost, Carlyle, McPherson, Thomas, Fearon, Goldberg & Taylor, 2015; Rost, Luyten, Fearon, & Fonagy, 2019) Interestingly, while both groups showed improvement at the end of treatment, the gains of the “treatment as usual” group declined steadily over the follow-up period, while the psychoanalytic treatment group sustained their gains.
 These data suggest that end-of-treatment evaluations or short follow-ups may miss the emergence of delayed therapeutic benefit of psychoanalytic treatments and therefore unfairly represents their outcomes.
 Other studies have also suggested that the longer term outcomes of other evidence-based treatments such as CBT reveal a fading treatment effect with longer term follow-up.
 (Shedler, 2010)

 Other studies demonstrate the effectiveness of both individual and group psychoanalytic psychotherapies.
 (Leuzinger-Bohleber & Kachele H, 2015; Burlingame, et al. 2016) These studies also show that patients continue to improve even after treatment has ended and for longer follow-up periods.
 Statistically significant and clinically meaningful improvements in panic, depression, anxiety, and functional impairment – both at treatment termination and at follow-up six months after completion – occur with psychoanalytic therapy.
 (Milrod et al, 2000.)
 A meta-analysis of the effectiveness of long-term psychoanalytic psychotherapy showed that it “was significantly superior to shorter-term” modalities and that long-term psychoanalytic psychotherapy yielded large and stable effect sizes in the treatment of patients with personality disorders, multiple mental disorders, and chronic mental disorders.
 (Leichsenring & Rabung, 2008, 2011.)
 These patients are commonly regarded as “difficult”, and it is particularly with respect to such patients who have “failed” or been excluded from other, briefer, therapies that psychoanalysis, or longer-term psychoanalytic psychotherapy have proven effective.
 Doidge, in an earlier review of the efficacy of psychoanalytic approaches, makes the observation that with such patients, “therapeutic benefit is consistently and strongly associated with treatment length” (p123).
 He also points out that significant health care cost savings arise from the reduction of demand for other services.
 (Doidge,1997.)